 - Mrs. Throckmorton intends to sell the lodge, but isn't unreasonable about it and gives everyone a chance to talk her around.
 When she changes her mind, she not only keeps it open but decides to invite orphans over to have a nice Christmas there every year.

-- Santa Claus: Of course he shows up, did you think he's miss Yogi's first?
+- Santa Claus: Of course he shows up, did you think he'd miss Yogi's first Christmas?
+Yogi, who's playing Santa for the orphans at the time, thinks Your Costume Needs Work.

-- Villain Song: Herman the Hermit gets one called "Mean, Sour, Crafty, And Cruel".
-Snively joins in on the chorus at the end.
+- Villain Song: Herman the Hermit gets "Mean, Sour, Crafty, and Cruel" (originally from Oliver and the Artful Dodger).
+Snively joins in on the final chorus.

-- Well-Intentioned Extremist: Ranger Smith initially wants to take Yogi back to his cave out of concern that he [Yogi] could cause trouble, which might get the lodge torn down, and relents when proven wrong.
+- Well-Intentioned Extremist: Ranger Smith initially wants to take Yogi back to his cave out of concern that Yogi could cause trouble, which might get the lodge torn down, but relents when proven wrong.